- What is aerial orthoimagery?

 Where can I find historical Vermont aerial imagery?

-VCGI obtains, digitizes, georeferences, and publishes digitial, georeferenced Vermont aerial imagery as time and resources permit.
-Those historical data are also published at the imagery page on the Vermont Open Geodata Portal.
+VCGI obtains and publishes Vermont aerial imagery taken prior to 1994 as time and resources permit.
+Some of these converted-to-digital collections are published as georeferenced imagery, others are not.
+Available digital aerial and orthoimagery are listed and downloadable at the imagery page on the Vermont Open Geodata Portal.
 See the sortable data catalog table under the datasets section, and sort by year.

 What are the differences between imagery data and imagery services?